Looking for budget weekend getaways in Malaysia? This guide will show you exactly where to go in Malaysia for a short trip!

 Make sure to visit the KL Forest Eco Park where you can hike over a canopy bridge surrounded by the only remaining rainforest in KL city.
 Chinatown, Little India and the Batu Caves are also not to be missed on any Kuala Lumpur itinerary as well as a visit to the impressive Thean Hou Temple.

-Where to stay: Gold 3 Boutique Hotel, featuring stylish and modern rooms, is a cheap option centrally located in Bukit Bintang.
+Where to stay in Kuala Lumpur: Gold 3 Boutique Hotel, featuring stylish and modern rooms, is a cheap option centrally located in Bukit Bintang.

 Related post: 17 things to do in Kuala Lumpur in 48 hours